tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 to as the "Connection Attempt Delay".
 One recommended value for a default delay is 250 milliseconds.
-A more nuanced implementation's delay should correspond to the time when the previous attempt is sending its initial packet, based on the retransmission timer ({{!RFC6298}}, {{?RFC9002}}).
+A more nuanced implementation's delay should correspond to the time when the previous attempt is retrying its handshake (such as sending a second TCP SYN or a second QUIC Initial), based on the retransmission timer ({{!RFC6298}},
+{{?RFC9002}}).
 If the client has historical RTT data gathered from other connections to the same host or prefix, it can use this information to influence its delay.
 Note that this algorithm should only try to approximate the time of the first SYN retransmission, and not any further retransmissions that may be influenced by exponential timer back off.